NicTheFifth/MCME-PVPUPDATE/README.md

 PVP Plugin version 2
 ===========
 ## To be Implemented

+## To be tested
 * Chat
-* Add correct chat colours

-## To be tested
+* Unbreaking on all weapons/armours
 * Infected runner
-* Team Conquest runner

 ## To be fixed
 * Infected (assignment of players)